MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

    - **Normalize**: Select from following normalization options for the selected attributes.
      - Whitespace: Removes all spaces. *Hello   World* becomes *HelloWorld*.
      - Symbols: Removes all symbols and special characters. *Head&Shoulder* becomes *HeadShoulder*.
-     - Text to lower case: Converts all character to lower case. *ALLCAPS and CamelCase* becomes *allcaps and camelcase*.
+     - Text to lower case: Converts all character to lower case. *ALL CAPS and Title Case* becomes *all caps and title case*.
      - Unicode to ASCII: Converts unicode notation to ASCII characters. */u00B2* becomes *2*.
      - Numerals: Converts other numeral systems, such as Roman numerals, to Arabic numerals. *VIII* becomes *8*.
      - Semantic types: Standardizes names, titles, phone numbers, addresses, etc.